 If you’re ready to get a handle on your anxiety or ADHD, set up a complimentary consultation for therapy with me below.
 We’ll get to know each other and determine if we’re a good fit to move forward with therapy.

-If you’re ready to let go of your perfectionism and start enjoying your life, apply for coaching with me below.
+Ready to find a different approach to work and life that works for you?
+Set up a free video call to get started.
 This will help us see if we're a good fit and go over the foundation of what your goals could be for coaching.

 I'll be asking questions to get a feel for what could be helpful for where you're at right now, and talk about that.
 This will also be your chance to ask any questions you want to.
 You seriously don't have to hold back.